kavinraja-developer/ARMA-MODEL-FOR-TIME-SERIES/README.md

-# Ex.No:04   FIT ARMA MODEL FOR TIME SERIES
+#  FIT ARMA MODEL FOR TIME SERIES
-# Date:
 ### AIM:
 To implement ARMA model in python.
 ### ALGORITHM: